 The principles upon which the valuation is made are set out in the Land Administration Act 1997 and have been interpreted at various times by Courts and Arbitration bodies.
-Compensation includes considering the value of the land to be taken and any improvements, and where appropriate, allowances for severance, injurious affection, business disturbance and other incidental expenses the owner or occupier may incur as a result of the proposed the owner or occupier may incur as a result of the proposed taking.
+Compensation includes considering the value of the land to be taken and any improvements, and where appropriate, allowances for severance, injurious affection, business disturbance and other incidental expenses the owner or occupier may incur as a result of the proposed taking.